GitHub: Acquisition by Microsoft

 There have been concerns from developers Kyle Simpson, JavaScript trainer and author, and Rafael Laguna, CEO at Open-Xchange over Microsoft's purchase, citing uneasiness over Microsoft's handling of previous acquisitions, such as Nokia's mobile business and Skype.

 This acquisition was in line with Microsoft's business strategy under CEO Satya Nadella, which has seen a larger focus on cloud computing services, alongside the development of and contributions to open-source software.
 Harvard Business Review argued that Microsoft was intending to acquire GitHub to get access to its user base, so it can be used as a loss leader to encourage the use of its other development products and services.

-Concerns over the sale bolstered interest in competitors: Bitbucket (owned by Atlassian), GitLab and SourceForge (owned by BIZX, LLC) reported that they had seen spikes in new users intending to migrate projects from GitHub to their respective services.
+Concerns over the sale bolstered interest in competitors: Bitbucket (owned by Atlassian), GitLab and SourceForge (owned by Slashdot) reported that they had seen spikes in new users intending to migrate projects from GitHub to their respective services.

 In September 2019, GitHub acquired Semmle, a code analysis tool.
 In February 2020, GitHub launched in India under the name GitHub India Private Limited.
-In March 2020, GitHub announced that they were acquiring npm, a JavaScript packaging vendor, for an undisclosed sum of money.
+In March 2020, GitHub announced that it was acquiring npm, a JavaScript packaging vendor, for an undisclosed sum of money.
 The deal was closed on April 15, 2020.

-In early July 2020, the GitHub Archive Program was established, to archive its open-source code in perpetuity.
+In early July 2020, the GitHub Archive Program was established to archive its open-source code in perpetuity.

 Mascot

-GitHub's mascot is an anthropomorphized "octocat" with five octopus-like arms.
+GitHub's mascot is Mona, an anthropomorphized "octocat" with five octopus-like arms.
 The character was created by graphic designer Simon Oxley as clip art to sell on iStock, a website that enables designers to market royalty-free digital images.
-GitHub became interested in Oxley's work after Twitter selected a bird that he designed for their own logo.
 The illustration GitHub chose was a character that Oxley had named Octopuss.
 Since GitHub wanted Octopuss for their logo (a use that the iStock license disallows), they negotiated with Oxley to buy exclusive rights to the image.

 GitHub renamed Octopuss to Octocat, and trademarked the character along with the new name.
 Later, GitHub hired illustrator Cameron McEfee to adapt Octocat for different purposes on the website and promotional materials; McEfee and various GitHub users have since created hundreds of variations of the character, which are available on The Octodex.